Skip to Main Content

 • If you are off-campus, you may need to enter your Wentworth credentials to gain access

-• For a detailed visual guide to accessing course reserves, view the PDF and video at the top of this page.
+• For a detailed visual guide to accessing course reserves, view the video linked below

-• Check out reserve items at the Circulation Desk
+• Check out reserve items at the Library Services Desk

 • You can borrow reserve items for 3 hours